 As you may have experienced yourself, doctors can’t always see your concussion.
 That’s because conventional imaging techniques are often used to analyze the brain.
 You probably know computed tomography (CT) and magnetic resonance imaging (MRI).

-These techniques usually don’t reveal abnormalities in the brain after concussion.
-It is important that you do have a scan, though, to exclude that there are no hematomas (which means bleeding in the brain) going on.
+CT scan usually don’t reveal abnormalities in the brain after concussion, and MRI only shows concussion in 1/3 of patients.
+It is important that you do have a scan, though, to exclude that there are no medical emergencies such as hematomas (which means bleeding in the brain).

 The above indicates that the cause of mTBI lies at a much smaller level than is visible on CT or MRI scans.
 The precise mechanism isn’t fully explained by science yet.
-But: research has found several leads that together may open the door to fully understanding what causes the health complaints after a concussion.
+But: researchers have found several leads that together may open the door to fully understanding what causes the health complaints after a concussion.

 Learning from CTE and severe TBI